shawshank666/shawshank666.github.io/_pages/about.md

 - *2025.08*: &nbsp; 🎉 Our paper "Exploring the Robustness of Vision-Language-Action Models against Sensor Attacks" got accepted by **CCS-LAMPS 2025** !
 - *2024.06*: &nbsp; 🎉 Our paper "IoT Data Privacy Protection by Birth" got accepted by **Nature Review Electrical Engineering**!
+- *2023.12*: &nbsp; 🔥 I attended the ACM CCS 2023 and present our work "MicPro" in person.
 - *2023.05*: &nbsp; 🎉 Our paper "MicPro: Microphone-based Voice Privacy Protection" got accepted by **CCS 2023**!
 - *2023.03*: &nbsp; 🎉 Our paper "Volttack: Control IoT Devices by Manipulating Power Supply Voltage" got accepted by **S&P 2023**!
 - *2022.12*: &nbsp; 🎉 Our paper "Private Eye: On the Limits of Textual Screen Peeking via Eyeglass Reflections in Video Conferencing" got accepted by **S&P 2023**!